spicysomtam/k3s-aws-cluster/README.md

 See [example](./new-vpc-priv-pub-subnets-bastion/main.tf).

+### No k8s api on external load balancer and enabled on an internal load balancer

+See section [Disable kubernetes api on load balancer](#Disable-kubernetes-api-on-load-balancer) for details.
+This is the same as stack
+[New vpc, public and private subnets, bastion host](#New-vpc,-public-and-private-subnets,-bastion-host) with a internal load balancer added that just exposes the k8s api internally.
+See [example](./no-api-on-ext-lb-plus-int-lb-for-api/main.tf).
 ## Settings

 If not used as a module, adapt the `variables.tf`, or override them when performing the `terraform plan` or `terraform apply`.